Jokero/validy/README.md

             $validate: {
                 required: true,
                 string: true,
-                validateSomething: 'someArgument' // <--- use it here }
+                validateSomething: 'someArgument' // <--- and you want to use it here }
         }
     }